Protecting Veterans from fraud

 - Stop all contact with the individual(s) who contacted you.

-- Save all information or messages about the individual(s) who contacted you pretending to be in case you need to take legal action.
+- Save all information or messages about the individual(s) who contacted you in case you need to take legal action.

 - If you provided financial information, like your credit card number or bank account information, contact your bank or credit card company right away.
 They may be able to help you cancel the transaction or get your money back.

 - If you sent funds via gift card or money transfer, report the scam to the issuer.
-They might be able to help you stop the transaction.
-Find their contact information by visiting their website.
+They may be able to help you stop the transaction.

 - Keep an eye on your credit report and financial accounts for any unusual activity and consider placing a freeze on your credit.